PriyeshGpta/Blockchain-/README.md

 # Blockchain-
-This the project on donation based crowdfunding application
+This is the project on donation based crowdfunding application